philvuai/showgrandad/README.md

 - Family members can upload photos from any device
 - Grandad will see all photos from all family members
 - Photos are automatically synced across phones, tablets, and computers
+- Multiple family members can upload photos simultaneously without conflicts

+## Concurrent Upload Support

+The app is designed to handle multiple family members uploading photos at the same time:

+- **Unique Photo IDs**: Each photo gets a unique UUID (Universally Unique Identifier) to prevent conflicts
+- **Atomic Operations**: Photo uploads are processed as single atomic operations to prevent data corruption
+- **Netlify Blobs**: The storage backend is designed for concurrent access
+- **Safe List Management**: Photo list updates are handled safely even with simultaneous uploads

+**What this means for your family:**
+- Multiple people can upload photos during family gatherings without issues
+- No risk of photos being overwritten or lost due to timing conflicts
+- Smooth experience even if everyone uploads photos at the same time

 ## Security Note